 Magazines.com

-Complain About Magazines.com - learn how to file a complaint
+Complain About Magazines.com - File a Complaint Today

 It's not just you.
 Magazines.com has an F rating from the Better Business Bureau.
 Seriously, they've racked up over 1,150 complaints in the last three years alone.
 And it gets worse.
 Their Trustpilot score is a dismal 1.3 stars, with a staggering 93% of reviewers giving them only one star.
 The most common complaints flagged online are about unauthorized billing charges and magazines that simply never arrive.
 People are fed up with the endless loop of poor customer service and feeling like they've been scammed.
 If you're stuck dealing with them, you're not alone in your frustration.